ToolJet/ToolJet/docs/versioned_docs/version-2.17.0/setup/ecs.md

 ---
-id: ecs
+id: google-cloud-run
-title: AWS ECS
+title: Google Cloud Run
 ---

-# Deploying ToolJet on Amazon ECS
+# Deploying ToolJet on Google Cloud Run

 :::info
 You should setup a PostgreSQL database manually to be used by ToolJet.